Meta-AF: Meta-Learning for Adaptive Filters: System Identification Ablations

 \subsubsection{Loss Function}

-First, we compare our selected frame accumulated loss model~(light blue, x) to the frame accumulated loss without log scaling~(orange, pentagon) as well as the frame independent loss with~(green, star) and without log scaling~(purple, up-triangle).
-As shown, either frame accumulated loss has the single largest effect on average and segmental $\operatorname{SNR}_d$ and yields an astounding $11.3/11.8\,$dB improvement compared to the frame independent loss.
-When we listen to the estimated response, we found that the accumulated loss introduces fewer artifacts and perceptually sounds better.
-Finally, when we compare the linear vs. log scaled accumulated loss, the log scaling provides a $7.3\,$dB improvement.
+First, we compare our selected frame accumulated loss model~(light blue) to the frame accumulated loss without log scaling~(black) as well as the frame independent loss~(yellow) and without log scaling~(light-purple).
+As shown, the log-loss has the single largest effect on $\operatorname{SNR}_d$ and yields an astounding $11.7/7.3\,$dB improvement compared to the no-log losses.
+When we compare the independent vs. accumulated loss, the accumulation provides a $.2\,$dB improvement.
+However, when we listen to the estimated response, especially in more complex tasks, we found that the accumulated loss introduces fewer artifacts and perceptually sounds better.
 Thus, we fix the optimizer loss to be~\eref{eq:oloss2}.